 These are examples of the types of treatment available for melanoma.
 Based on your personal history, pathology report, and stage at diagnosis, your doctor may recommend one or more of the following:

 Survival rates tell you what portion of people with the same type and stage of cancer are still alive a certain amount of time (usually 5 or 10 years) after they were diagnosed.
 The survival rate is the percentage of people who live at least a certain amount of time after being diagnosed with cancer.
 For example, the 5-year survival rate for Stage IIA melanoma is around 81%, this means that about 81% of patients with this tumor stage survive 5 year or longer after their initial diagnosis.

 Survival rates do not always tell the whole story as they are often based on previous outcomes of large number of people who had the disease, but every patients’ case is different.
 It’s important to remember that survival rates are based on the cancer stage when it was first diagnosed, and not ones that have returned.
 They can’t tell you how long you will live, but they may help give you a better understanding about how likely it is that your treatment will be

-The table to the right are the survival rates are based on nearly 60,000 patients who were part of the 2008 American Joint Committee on Cancer (AJCC) Melanoma Staging Database.
+The above tables are the survival rates are based on nearly 60,000 patients who were part of the 2008 American Joint Committee on Cancer (AJCC) Melanoma Staging Database.